OpenDarkBASIC/odb-dbp-ci-sources/README.md

   file should start with ```cy-rn-```

-If  the snippet only compiles on one compiler, then we must also  specify  the expected output by creating an identically named file ending in ```.stdout```.
+If the snippet only compiles on one compiler, or if  the  runtime  behavior is different between odbc and dbpc, then we must also specify the expected output by creating an identically  named  file  ending in either ```.out``` or in the case of multiple  different  behaviors,  ```.dbpout```  and ```.odbout```.
 For example, if our snippet should only  compile  with  odbc, then we would create the two files:
   + odbc-description of test.dba
-  + odbc-description of test.stdout
+  + odbc-description of test.out
+If our snippet compiles on both but has  different  runtime  behavior, then we would create the three files:
+  + cy-rn-description of test.dba
+  + cy-rn-description of test.dbpout
+  + cy-rn-description of test.odbout

 Everything  after the initial encoding (and before the file extension)  should be a description of what the snippet is trying to test.
 This is usually just a